 - In a standing wave, the motion of the particles is non- transferrable but in a progressive wave, the motion is easily transferred to the particles in the forward direction.

-- For stationary wave, the energy is confined within the medium while progressive wave permits propagation of energy through the medium.
+- For stationary waves, the energy is confined within the medium while progressive wave permits propagation of energy through the medium.

 - In a stationary wave, the amplitude of each particle is 0 at the node and maximal at the antinode thus is different.
 However, in the progressive wave, the amplitude of each particle is the same but there is significant variation in phase.

-So, the above discussion concludes, the stationary and progressive wave are different waves with their own characteristics.
-The progressive waves possess travelling nature thus is also known as a travelling wave.
-While the stationary wave is the resultant wave of superposition of two travelling waves of similar amplitude and frequency that are travelling in opposite directions.
+So, the above discussion concludes, the stationary and progressive waves are different waves with their own characteristics.
+The progressive waves possess traveling nature thus is also known as a traveling wave.
+While the stationary wave is the resultant wave of superposition of two traveling waves of similar amplitude and frequency that are traveling in opposite directions.